A brush, the natural extension of the artist’s hand…

 Hairs whether fine, extra-fine, synthetic or bristles are prepared in bottles in order to be combined as round, flat, rounded, cat tongue, fan or square tips in the ferrule.

-The handle, prepared and sanded, made with young natural wood (birch, ash, beech, oak, wenge) then coated, lacquered or varnished, must be pleasant to the artist’s touch.
+The handle is then coated, lacquered or varnished.
+It must be pleasant to the artist’s touch.
 Its length and shape varies according to the painting technique.
 The handle of a watercolour brush is often shorter than the one of an acrylic or oil brush, and the tip of certain handles is pointed, which allows refining or graffito effects.